wwcs2023/wwcs2023.github.io/application.md

 <!--**You will be asked to attach your CV in pdf format (max 5 pages, including a list of your most relevant publications).**-->

-Application details will be announced on this page.

 To know if you need a visa to France, please refer to:  <https://france-visas.gouv.fr/en_US/web/france-visas/ai-je-besoin-d-un-visa>

 # Registration